biddster/diceware/README.md

 DiceWare password generator written in Java.
 Requires Java 6+.

-Allows you to create passphrases and passwords using the standard DiceWare 8k dictionary.
-It also allows you to pick from the Official Scrabble dictionary for (slightly) higher entropy passwords.
-However, when using the Scrabble dictionary, the generated passphrases and passwords are not as easy to remember (unless you're a scabble ninja!).
+Allows you to create passphrases and passwords using the standard DiceWare dictionary.
+It also allows you to pick the Dice Ware list for a number of languages.

 ![ScreenShot](https://raw.githubusercontent.com/biddster/diceware/master/DiceWareScreenshot.png)